patrcoff/blog/content/posts/so_what_is_an_api.md

     ...
 ```

 Our python file contains numerous functions, some of which are intended to be used by our consumers, some of which aren't.
-For example, `_add_two_numbers` is not intended to be used directly, instead, the consumer will pass a list of numbers to `add_numbers` to sum any number of numbers together.
+For example, `_add_two_numbers` is not intended to be used directly, instead, the consumer will pass a list of numbers to `add_numbers` to sum any quantity of numbers together.

 > In Python, `_` before variable, function or method names indicates a private item by convention.
-Nothing built into the language actually stops your users from accessing them but it serves as indicator to other developers that they shouldn't be using them outside of the module/library.
+It doesn't actually have any functional behaviour, it is purely convention - controlling what is and isn't importable from the module is done via a different mechanism but it is useful to use the convention to make collaboration easier between developers.

-How we enforce the intended use (the API) of our library varies from language to language and from different coding practices and patterns.
-OOP zealots will make heavy use of classes with public and private attributes, methods etc, others may simply place all their 'public' code in a particular place and _only_ document its usage, leaving the rest 'hidden' to the user.
-In Python, there are also details about defining what gets imported with the `import` statement which I'll not go into detail here as it is out of scope.
-There is much less standardisation here than with the likes of REST APIs which we'll look at next.
-Here, we are simply going opt to only document the functions we intend our consumers to use in our library's public documentation and usage guide.
+How we enforce the intended use (the API) of our library varies from language to language and between different coding practices and patterns.
+In Python, we define what can be imported via the `import` statement using the `__init__.py` file but I'll not go into detail here as it is out of scope of the post.
+There is much less standardisation here than with the likes of REST APIs, which are language agnostic.
+We'll discuss them later.
+In our example, we're simply providing only our 'public' functions to the import feature of Python and we are only providing information about these functions in our library documentation.

 ```#README.md
 Welcome to the awesomemaths library.
-We provide the best calculations around with easy to understand uses.
+We provide the best calculations around with easy to understand usage.
 See our API documentation below:

 - add_numbers(a, b) -> function to add a list of numbers.
 This function expects a list of integers and returns their sum.